thomasyoung-audet/pythonprojects/README.md

 # pythonprojects

-This repository holds the phython projects witten in 2016
+This repository holds the phython projects written in 2016